DarwishCS/rclone/docs/content/drive.md

    If you chose "Internal" you don't need to publish and can skip straight to Step 11 but your destination drive must be part of the same Google Workspace.)

-10. Go to "Oauth consent screen" and then click "PUBLISH APP" button and confirm.
+10. Go to "Oauth consent screen" , "Audience" and then click "PUBLISH APP" button and confirm.
    You will also want to add yourself as a test user.

 11. Provide the noted client ID and client secret to rclone.